siamumar/TinyGarble2CircuitSynthesis/README.md

-Circuit Synthesis for the TinyGarble2: Smart, Efficient, and Scalable Yao's Garbled Circuit.
+Circuit Synthesis for the TinyGarble2.
 =======

 This repository contains the synthesis library (from the original [TinyGarble](https://github.com/esonghori/TinyGarble) [1]) and the Verilog source code for the program interface of the TinyGarble2 framework.